Breaking Free: Creating transformative changes in policing for Minneapolis

 Learn more about the What's Next? series

 How can we create transformative change in Minneapolis in the wake of the killing of George Floyd?
-This panel will bring together community advocates, activists, and political leaders to discuss their visions for the future of policing.
+This panel brought together community advocates, activists, and political leaders to discuss their visions for the future of policing.

 Andrea Jenkins, Council Vice President, Minneapolis City Council